 They will use a small device to prick your baby’s heel to get the blood.
 This is uncomfortable and can make your baby cry for a moment, so they may need a cuddle or a feed afterwards to reassure them.

 Sometimes the test may need to be repeated, but the midwife will explain to you if that is the case.
 A specialist blood spot health visitor can do this if your baby is over 28 days old.

 Babies can be screened for all of these conditions up to 12 months of age (except for cystic fibrosis (CF) which is up to eight weeks).

 If you move into the UK from another country, you will be offered this test by a health professional, usually your health visitor.

 Having the newborn blood spot screen may be the first decision you make for your baby, and it’s a really important one that could save their life.

 If you don’t want your baby screened, you will need to discuss this with a health professional.
 Your midwife or health visitor is also on hand to answer any questions you might have about this test.

 When do you get the results?

-Your health visitor will give you the results when your baby is about six to eight weeks old.
+You will receive the results when your baby is about six to eight weeks old.
 They will be recorded in your child’s personal health record (red book), which you will need to take along with your baby to each appointment you have with a health professional.